Cubulating a free-product-by-cyclic group: Walls in the flow space

 Our construction of walls starts with that of Hagen--Wise in \cite{hagen_wise_irreducible}, although they work in a locally finite setup.
 However, the stabilisers of walls thus obtained would not be full subgroups in general, so we later ``saturate'' these walls to obtain full codimension-1 subgroups.

 Let us explain the construction of Hagen--Wise.
-Fix a fundamental domain $D \subset T$ for the $G$-action on $T$.
+Fix a fundamental domain $D \subset T$ for the $G$-action on $T${, i.e., a smallest subtree that contains exactly one edge from each orbit of edges}.
 In order to construct immersed walls in $\wt X$, we need the following data: a choice of a \emph{tunnel length} $L \in \mathbb{N}$ and a choice of a subinterval of each open edge of $D$, called a \emph{primary bust}.

 Choose the tunnel length $L \in \mathbb{N}$.
 The immersed wall will be first constructed in $\wt X_L$ and then pushed to $\wt X$ via $\varrho_L : \wt X_L \to \wt X$.

 Choose a closed subinterval in the interior of each edge of $D$.
 This choice extends equivariantly to a choice of a subinterval $d_k$ in every edge $e_k$ of $T$.
 For each $i \in \mathbb{Z}$, the copy $d_{k,Li}$ in $T_{Li}$ of each $d_k \subset e_k$ is a \emph{primary bust}.
 Note that $f^{-L}(d_k)$ is a union of finitely many subintervals $\{d_{kj}\} \subset T$, by \cref{lem: vertical_locally_finite}.
 For each $i \in \mathbb{Z}$, the copy $d_{kj,Li}$ in $T_{Li}$ of each $\{d_{kj}\}$ is a \emph{secondary bust}.
 We will always choose primary busts satisfying the following: